Singularities of the biextension metric for families of abelian varieties: Introduction

 \subsection{Overview of the paper}

 We review the content of the different sections of this paper.
-In the preliminary section \ref{sec:three-faces-coin} we start by recalling the notion of Lear extension, and the Poincar\'e bundle on the product of a complex torus and its dual, together with its associated metric.
+In the preliminary section \ref{sec:three-faces-coin} we start by recalling the notions of $\qq$-line bundle and of Lear extension, and the Poincar\'e bundle on the product of a complex torus and its dual, together with its associated metric.
 We also recall the explicit description of the Poincar\'e bundle and its metric on a family of polarized abelian varieties.
 Also we study the period map associated to a family of pointed polarized abelian varieties.
-Moreover we give a local expansion for the metric of the pullback of the Poincar\'e bundle under this period map.
+Moreover we give a local expansion for the metric on the pullback of the Poincar\'e bundle under this period map.
 The functions that appear as the logarithm of the norm of a section of the pullback of the Poincar\'e bundle will be called norm-like functions.

 In section \ref{technical} we study norm-like functions and give several estimates on their growth and that of their derivatives.
 Finally in section \ref{sec:proof-main-results} we prove the main results on local integrability and positivity of the height jump.
-Along the way we give, for convenience of the reader, a proof of Lear's extension theorem in our situation.

 We fix some notation that we will use throughout.
 Let $r$ be a positive integer.
 For any commutative ring $R$ we will denote by $\on{Col}_{r}(R)$ (respectively $\on{Row}_{r}(R)$, $M_{r}(R)$ and $S_{r}(R)$) the set of column vectors of size $r$ with entries in $R$ (respectively row vectors, matrices and symmetric matrices of size $r$-by-$r$).